What does volunteering at Braziers involve?

 A typical day may include:

-- cleaning the house, bathrooms, making beds in the guest rooms and other domestic tasks
+- cleaning the house, bathrooms, making beds in the guest rooms and other domestic tasks (Monday and Friday are cleaning days and all volunteers are asked to help on these days)

 - cooking, chopping vegetables or hosting duties for our guests